Verticordia muelleriana

-Verticordia muelleriana is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia muelleriana is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is an openly branched shrub with relatively large, egg-shaped to circular leaves and long spikes of deep maroon coloured flowers in spring and early summer.

 Description

 Verticordia muelleriana is a shrub which grows to a height of up to 2 m with a single main branch with a few side branches.
 Its leaves are egg-shaped to almost circular, 3-7 mm long and have thin edges.

 The flowers are arranged in spikes along the branches, opening in sequence from the lowest flowers, each flower on a stalk about 1 mm long.
 The floral cup is top-shaped, 3.5 mm long, glabrous and slightly rough with green appendages about 1 mm long.
 The sepals are a deep maroon colour, spreading, 4-5 mm long and have 8 or 9 feathery lobes and two large, hairy, ear-like appendages.
 The petals are a similar colour, erect, 5 mm long, 3.5 mm wide with a fringe a further 2 mm and also have small, hairy, ear-like appendages.
 The style is 7 mm long, curved, and densely hairy near the tip.
 Flowering time is from September to January.